Chrom3D/INC-tutorial/README.md

 **16. Generate the Chrom3D input file in GTrack format, specifying the 3D model setup**

 Chrom3D relies on the [GTrack](https://github.com/gtrack/gtrack) file format for specifying the model setup.
 This includes the genomic position of the beads, their size, interactions between them and interactions with the nuclear periphery.
-This input file also defines the color of the beads.
+This input file also can be used to define the color of the beads.
 ```bash
 # Make a GTrack file specifying all beads and interactions between them:
 python processing_scripts/makeGtrack.py chr18_bead_interactions.intra.nocen.NCHG.sig chr18_beads.bed > chr18_bead_interactions.gtrack